 Even when at its most sincere and well-meaning, egalitarianism does not (because it cannot) distribute power evenly: at least one person in the car will inevitably feel like they have a steering wheel (and pedals) that in reality don’t do much, if anything, at all.
 And that leads to feelings of being deceived and disappointed.
 They wonder:

 Just who is in control?
 Who’s really driving the bus?
 Well, it’s hard to say.

 Egalitarianism can neither magically disperse power nor evenly distribute it.
 Rather, it disguises it.
 Recall this picture from above:

-As alluded to in the previous post (via reference to the the U.S. Declaration of Independence), how is it possible that a nation that has long had at its center an explicit and emphatic discourse of egalitarianism and, as Alexis de Toqueville famously noted (yet not without serious concern), championed equality above all else nevertheless be scarred so deeply by racism?
+As alluded to in the previous post (via reference to the the U.S. Declaration of Independence), how is it possible that a nation that has long had at its center an explicit and emphatic discourse of egalitarianism and, as Alexis de Toqueville famously noted (yet not without serious concern), championed equality above all else nevertheless be scarred so deeply by slavery and racism?

 Because the discourse of egalitarianism truly excels at disguising even the most egregious and aggressive forms of domination.

 Ok, so egalitarianism can disguise power, but does it have to?

 Why?
 Because egalitarianism operates using incredibly flawed and naïve thinking about how power “works”–as suggested by both the opening story of a child-centered family and by the analogy of the driver (and naval/airline captain and chef, to which we could add the military general, corporate executive, university department head, etc.).